 Doaa finished her bachelor’s studies at HIAST (Syria), obtaining a degree in Networking and Operating Systems Engineering.
 Her passion for artificial intelligence started when she started her master in Big Data Systems in the same institution, which she completed in 2019 with thesis in Fraud Detection using supervised boosting algorithms.
-Currently, she is pursuing a Ph.D. in virtual reality for human computer interaction innovative information support and cyber security challenges under the Marie Skłodowska-Curie fellowship program (Italy and Ireland).
-In this project, she’ll be investigating how to enhance VR-based operator situational awareness and decision making in complex operations.
+Currently, she is pursuing a Ph.D. in Empowering Human Computer Interaction: Artificial Intelligence methodologies and Security challenges under the Marie Skłodowska-Curie fellowship program (Italy and Ireland).
+In this project, she’ll be investigating latent spaces in real life test cases such as, images, text, voice and others, with a specific reference to the Collaborative Intelligence for Safety Critical systems.

 About her CISC Research she says